-Option c: Full-time leave without salary for a maximum of 52 consecutive weeks
+Option b: Full-time leave without salary for a maximum of 52 consecutive weeks

 The duration of the leave may vary from 1 to 52 weeks taken consecutively, but not beyond 70 weeks following the birth of the child.
+The leave can occur at any time after the birth and does not have to immediately follow the maternity, paternity or adoption leave.
+This can be useful for the father/child's other parent.

-Option d: Leave without salary for part of the year over a period of not more than two years
+Option c: Leave without salary for part of the year over a period of not more than two years